grscheller/scheller-linux-archive/bashEnvConf/README.md

-Notice that no shell variables get "exported" in .bashrc, it doesn't have to be unless I want programs other than Bash to see it.
-In that case it would be better to put it in `.bash_init`, the surrogate for `.bash_profile`.
+Notice that no shell variables get "exported" in .bashrc, it doesn't have to be unless I want programs other than Bash to see them.
+In that case it would be better to put it in `.bash_init`, my surrogate for `.bash_profile`.
 That way, I can change it and not have it changed back as soon as I launch another instance of Bash.